Country stats

 Our work in Sierra Leone

-Our approach in Sierra Leone aims to tackle all dimensions of poverty, focusing on health, nutrition, livelihoods, gender equality, water, sanitation, and hygiene (WASH), and emergency response.
+Our approach in Sierra Leone aims to tackle all dimensions of poverty, focusing on health, nutrition, livelihoods, and water, sanitation, and hygiene (WASH).

 More from Sierra Leone